antonytonne123/VikingsApp/README.md

 2.You need to have node js and npm package manager to be installed on your PC.

-3.To start the app use npm start command from command line.
+3.To start the app use npm install then npm start command from command line.